the-artinet-project/artinet-sdk/README.md

     ```

 -   **Sandboxed Enviroments:** Streamline agent logic for quick and easy deployments.
 The new `artinet.v0` namespace (accessible via `@artinet/sdk/agents`) provides `taskManager`, `connect`, and `agent`.
-    -   `artinet.v0.taskManager`: Replaces the deprecated `taskHandlerProxy`.
-Manages the agent's task lifecycle by iterating over the agent's `TaskHandler` and communicating updates to the host environment.
+    -   `artinet.v0.taskManager`: Manages the agent's lifecycle by iterating over the agent's `TaskHandler` and communicating updates to the host environment.
     -   `artinet.v0.connect`: Replaces the deprecated `fetchResponseProxy`.
 Allows agents to make proxied calls to other agents or LLMs via the host environment.
     -   `artinet.v0.agent`: A factory function to obtain a `ClientProxy` for type-safe communication with other agents, managed by the host environment.